 If you’re living in (or visiting) Bulgaria and you want to stream, play video games or use P2P apps (including torrents), PrivateVPN is an excellent choice.
 The service comes with 6 simultaneous connections, meaning you can connect your video game console. your Smart TV, your smartphone, your tablet and your desktop computer – and still have one connection left over.
 Bandwidth, speed and server switches are all unlimited.
 The service is P2P friendly, meaning they’ll never stop or punish you for using torrent clients, P2P Kodi extensions, etc. All of this makes the service perfect for casual applications, including streaming and gaming.

 In addition to the above features, PrivateVPN is strong on fundamentals.
 The encryption standard used is 2048-bit AES-256, which has more password combinations than there are atoms in the known universe.
 There’s a free remote setup that helps users of all levels install PrivateVPN quickly and easily.
-Servers span 52 countries, meaning you can use this VPN to unlock virtually any content library from inside Bulgaria.
+Network coverage spans 150 servers in 60+ countries, meaning you can use this VPN to unlock virtually any content library from inside Bulgaria.